 The foundation of AnQi CMS template syntax: block tags appear in pairs

-Firstly, we need to clarify a core principle of AnQi CMS template syntax:All block-level (Block-level) tags must appear in pairs and have clear start and end identifiers.This is like building a house, every wall needs to have a clear starting and ending point to form a complete structure.
+Firstly, we need to clarify a core principle of AnQi CMS template syntax:All block-level tags must be paired and have clear start and end identifiers.This is like building a house, every wall needs a clear starting and ending point to form a complete structure.

-Therefore, from a mandatory perspective,endforasforThe end tag of the loop is indeed mandatory, not adding it will cause template parsing errors and the website page will not display normally.
+Therefore, from a mandatory perspective,endforasforThe end tag of the loop is indeed mandatory; without it, the template parsing error occurs, and the website page cannot be displayed normally.

-{%- endfor %}The 'secret' in it: the art of white space control.
+{%- endfor %}The 'secret': the art of controlling whitespace

-So,{%- endfor %}The meaning is:)ThisforThe end of the loop tagendforis mandatory, and the hyphen preceding it-indicates that the template engine should removeendforLabel left all whitespace characters (such as, the last element of the loop body and{%- endfor %}any newline characters or spaces that may exist between them), to produce a more compact HTML output.
+So,{%- endfor %}The meaning is:ThisforThe end of the loop tagendforIs mandatory, and the hyphen before it-Indicates that the template engine should remove it when rendering this tagendforLeading whitespace characters (for example, the last element in a loop content and{%- endfor %}any newline characters or spaces between them) to produce a more compact HTML output.

-Let us understand its function with a simple example:
+Let us understand its function through a simple example:

 <div>